jkmin687/SePurity-Vendor-Risk-Assessment-Project/README.md

 ## About This Project
 This Vendor Risk Assessment project is part of my cybersecurity and GRC learning journey.
 It demonstrates how Vendor Risk Management can be structured, documented, and communicated in a way that reflects real-world processes.
-The deliverables have been designed for transparency, clarity, and to highlight how risks can be identified and presented effectively.
+I have designed the deliverbales to have transparency, clarity, and to highlight how risks can be identified and presented effectively.